-The key analysis question concerns how, and to what extent, do these devices and programs result in reductions and/or shifts in peak demand and reductions in overall levels of electricity consumption?
-Analysis objectives include:
+The key analysis question concerned how, and to what extent, these devices and programs resulted in reductions and/or shifts in peak demand and reductions in overall levels of electricity consumption?
+Analysis objectives included:

 - Evaluating how smart meters, time-based rates, information and education offering such as web-based portals, and customer devices such as programmable controllable thermostats, in-home displays, and direct load control devices:

-- Result in lower levels of overall electricity consumption.
+- Resulted in lower levels of overall electricity consumption.

-- Quantify how changes in electricity usage patterns and pricing affect customer electricity bills, fuel mixes for electricity generation, and power plant emissions.
+- Quantifying how changes in electricity usage patterns and pricing affected customer electricity bills, fuel mixes for electricity generation, and power plant emissions.

 - Evaluating Electric Vehicle Charging Impacts and Customer Charging Behaviors - Experiences from Six Smart Grid Investment Grant Projects - December 2014